Succinate Dehydrogenase (SDH) Gene, Deletion Detection

 Succinate dehydrogenase (SDH) is a mitochondrial membrane-bound enzyme complex consisting of 4 subunits: SDHA, SDHB, SDHC, and SDHD.
 SDH is an oxidoreductase that catalyzes the oxidation of succinate to fumarate (tricarboxylic acid cycle function) and the reduction of ubiquinone to ubiquinol (respiratory chain function).

 Collectively, heterozygous germline mutations and deletions of SDHB, SDHC, or SDHD are found in 30% to 50% of apparently sporadic PGL cases and can be confirmed in >90% of clinically hereditary cases.
 The corresponding figures are 1% to 10% and 20% to 30% for outwardly sporadic PC and seemingly inherited PC, respectively.
 The prevalence of SDHD mutations and deletions is higher than that of SDHB, which in turn exceeds the figures for SDHC.
 SDHB and SDHC mutations show classical autosomal dominant inheritance, while SDHD mutations show a modified autosomal dominant inheritance with chiefly paternal transmission, suggesting maternal imprinting (the molecular correlate of which remains unknown).
-SDHB is most strongly associated with PGL (usually functioning), but adrenal PCs also occur, as do occasional GISTs and RCCs, with the latter being found exclusively in this subtype.
+SDHB is most strongly associated with PGL (usually functioning), but adrenal PCs also occur, as do occasional GISTs and RCCs.
 SDHD shows a disease spectrum similar to SDHB, except head and neck PGLs are more frequent than in SDHB, while functioning or malignant PGLs/PCs and GISTs are less common.
 SDHC has thus far been mainly associated with PGLs of skull base and neck.
 Abdominal/functioning PGLs or PCs are uncommonly seen in patients with SDHC mutations, and GISTs are very rare.
 However, there is limited certainty about the SDHC genotype-phenotype correlations, as the reported case numbers are low.

 Genetic testing for SDHB, SDHC, and SDHD germline mutations and deletions is highly accurate in identifying affected patients and presymptomatic individuals.
-It is advocated in all patients that present with PGL.
+It is advocated in all patients who present with PGL.
 Accurate diagnosis assists in designing optimal follow-up strategies, since the rate of new and recurrent tumors is much higher in patients with SDH mutations or deletions than in true sporadic cases.

 Screening for mutations in SDH genes is not currently advocated for sporadic adrenal PC, but is gaining in popularity, often alongside tests for mutations of other predisposing genes: RET (multiple endocrine neoplasia type 2, MEN2), VHL (von Hippel-Lindau syndrome), and NF1 (neurofibromatosis type 1).
-Seemingly familial PC cases, who do not have an established diagnosis of a defined familial tumor syndrome, should be screened for SDH gene mutations, along with screening of the other predisposing genes listed above.
+Seemingly familial PC cases that do not have an established diagnosis of a defined familial tumor syndrome, should be screened for SDH gene mutations, along with screening of the other predisposing genes listed above.

 In order to minimize the cost of genetic testing, the clinical pattern of lesions in PGL and PC patients might be used to determine the order in which the 3 disease-associated SDH genes are tested.
 Genetic diagnosis of index cases allows targeted presymptomatic testing of relatives.